Marcel and Rebecca | Edited by Steve N

 Claiming from Highways England?

-Highways England's policy comes from two documents - the Network Maintenance Manual and the Routine & Winter Service Code.
+Highways England's policy comes from two documents - the Network Management Manual and the Routine and Winter Service Code.
 Yes, they sound like a cure for insomnia - but know the right sections and they'll give you extra ammunition.

-What the winter code says: Potholes should be identified and verified within 24 hours on motorways with heavy traffic, or seven days on less busy carriageways (see flow diagram, p24).
-The Network Maintenance Manual tells Highways England how to do safety inspections.
+What the winter code says: Potholes should be identified and verified within 24 hours on motorways with heavy traffic, or seven days on less busy carriageways (see flow diagram 2.1 on page 24).
+The Network Management Manual tells Highways England how to do safety inspections.

-What the manual says: Page 6 (part 126.96.36.199) says inspections should be "carried out by two trained personnel operating from a slow moving vehicle".
+What the manual says: Part 3 (part 184.108.40.206 Safety Inspections) says inspections should be "carried out by two trained personnel operating from a slow moving vehicle".

-It adds: "In particular circumstances (eg complex road junctions), inspection personnel may need to proceed on foot either to confirm suspected faults or complete the inspection.
+It adds: "In particular circumstances (eg, in town centres, principal shopping areas, subways, footbridges and at complex road junctions) inspection personnel may need to proceed on foot either to confirm suspected faults or to complete the Inspection.

 "Inspections must identify deficiencies which represent, or might lead to, a danger to the public and therefore require immediate or urgent attention."